 Welcome to micro-credentials.

 Micro-credentials are short courses that focus on a specific skillset, such as data analytics or time management.
 Such topics are rarely broad enough to require two or three years of study.
 Instead, micro-credentials target the kind of skills and knowledge that professionals need to apply to their day-to-day work.
-Importantly, these courses result in some form of certification – hence the ‘credential’ – which can be used as evidence that the skill has been mastered.
+Importantly, these courses result in some form of digital certification – hence the ‘credential’ – which can be used as evidence that the skill has been mastered.

 They are often delivered online, although they can be delivered face-to-face too.
 They can be made up of assignments, lectures, elearning modules, assessments and all the other elements we traditionally associate with professional training programs.
 However, the certification of having completed the micro-credential is an integral part of the process.
 Certification should be provided digitally, so that the learner can easily prove their skillset to future employers as they make their way through their careers.